• Webinars

 Default Schema Configuration for SQL Dependency

 Database dependency queries differ slightly from regular SQL queries.
-Hence SQL Server does not accept the query specified as valid.
-To avoid this issue, dbo needs to be appended before the table name where default schema is set as dbo.
-This can be done by adding the following line of code in the OnModelCreating method in DbContext class:
+Thus, the SQL Server does not accept these queries as valid.
+To avoid this issue, the dbo needs to be appended before the table name where the default schema is set as dbo.
+This can be done by adding the following line of code in the OnModelCreating method in the DbContext class:

 protected override void OnModelCreating(ModelBuilder modelBuilder)